1. What if I don't speak English?

 When was the last time you left your car or house unlocked in your own home town at night?
 We do!
 Bring your common sense, but the crime rate in La Paz is incredibly low.
 Our police ride bycyles and the town is extremely family-oriented rather than adult-oriented.
 Bring your smile.
 I'ts pretty common in La Paz.

-7. What about my fish?
+8. What about my fish?

-Rule 1 - Keep it Simple
+Rule 1 - Keep It Simple

-Rule 3 - Refer to Rule 1 and 2
+Rule 3 - Refer To Rule 1 & 2

 Remember, La Paz is mostly a tropical place with a dry climate which explains all the desert we have!
 Daytime temps range from the high 60's in the winter to occasionally 100 in the summer.
 (But it's a "dry heat!")
 Dress accordingly.
 Our hottest month is July, but your most humid month is August, but these are also two of our busiest months.